alvinphp/videos-chapters-logos/README.md

 - Create chapter markers inside the video timeline
 - Allow users to click markers to jump to specific timestamps

-⚠️ Important: MP4 videos must be placed inside the `assets/video/` folder of the plugin.

 ---